 - Alternatively, open a Finder window and click AirDrop in the lefthand bar.
 Now you can drag-and-drop a file on to the icon for the target iPad, and it will be sent.
 You can select multiple photos and send them in this way.

-If you are having problems with AirDrop read this: How to fix AirDrop problems
+If you're having difficulties, read our guide showing How to fix AirDrop problems.

 Photo Stream is part of Apple's iCloud service and is a simple way of sharing photos across all your Apple devices.